sysadm/one-million/README.md

 ## First solution - using numbers_and_words gem, with localization, really flexible.

-## Second one string solution - using humanize gem, fastest.
+## Second one-string-solution - using humanize gem, fastest but less flexible.

+## Third one-string-solution - using to_words gem.

 # Algorithms